ikalchev/HAP-python/README.md

 ## Setting up a camera <a name="Camera"></a>

 The [Camera accessory](pyhap/camera.py) implements the HomeKit Protocol for negotiating stream settings, such as the picture width and height, number of audio channels and others.
+Starting a video and/or audio stream is very platform specific.
+Because of this, you need to figure out what video and audio settings your camera supports and set them in the `options` parameter that is passed to the `Camera` Accessory.
+Refer to the documentation for the `Camera` contructor for the settings you need to specify.

-However, starting a video and/or audio stream is very platform specific.
-By default, HAP-python will execute the `ffmpeg` command with the negotiated parameters when the stream should be started and will `kill` the started process when the stream should be stopped.
+By default, HAP-python will execute the `ffmpeg` command with the negotiated parameters when the stream should be started and will `terminate` the started process when the stream should be stopped (see the default: `Camera.FFMPEG_CMD`).
 If the default command is not supported or correctly formatted for your platform, the streaming can fail.

-Because of this, HAP-python has hooks so that you can insert your own command or implement the logic for starting or stopping the stream.
+For these cases, HAP-python has hooks so that you can insert your own command or implement the logic for starting or stopping the stream.
 There are two options:

 1. Pass your own command that will be executed when the stream should be started.